-On November 20, 1997, PRT Development Corporation was organized as a Delaware corporation for the purpose of acquiring land and developing and selling the developed neighborhood infill retail shopping centers.
+On November 20, 1997, PRT Development Corporation was organized as a Delaware corporation for the purpose of acquiring land and developing and selling the developed property.
 The authorized capital of PRT Development consists of 2,000,000 shares of common stock.
 100,000 of the shares will be issued as Class A voting shares.
 The remaining 1,900,000 shares will be Class B nonvoting.
-As of June 30, 1998 and December 31, 1997, 33,892 and 3,250 shares, respectively, of Class A common stock were issued and outstanding.
-All of the Class A common stock is constructively owned by USREALTY, and is represented in minority interest.
-PACIFIC RETAIL owned 643,958 shares of Class B common stock issued and outstanding at June 30, 1998.
+As of September 30, 1998 and December 31, 1997, 33,892 and 3,250 shares, respectively, of Class A common stock were issued and outstanding.
+All of the Class A common stock is constructively owned by USRealty, and is represented in minority interest.
+Pacific Retail owned 643,958 and 61,750 shares of Class B common stock issued and outstanding at September 30, 1998 and December 31, 1997, respectively.
 The Class B common stock is generally entitled to 95% of all distributions made by PRT Development, and the Class A common stock is generally entitled to 5% of all distributions made by PRT Development.
-PACIFIC RETAIL has consolidated the operations of PRT Development based on the control exerted in the ordinary course of business over the operating decisions of PRT Development.
+Pacific Retail has consolidated the operations of PRT Development based on the control exerted in the ordinary course of business over the operating decisions of PRT Development.